-Willpower.
+Willpower!
 Do you have it?
 If you answered No, fear not because it can be developed over time.

 When we have willpower and dominion over our bodies, we can do almost anything in this life.

-For example, if location has energy and time has memory (and it does), this means that by doing an activity at the same time and in the same place every day, we begin to tell our body that every day at 8 am we will go to this location and do this thing.
+For example, if the location has energy and time has memory (and it does), this means that by doing an activity at the same time and in the same place every day, we begin to tell our body that every day at 8 am, we will go to this location and do this thing.

-If you are the girl who gets complimented for having a lovely dress and then says something like “it was on sale” or “yours is nicer,” these are the kinds of statements that go against the will of someone with personal mastery.
+If you are the girl, who gets complimented for having a lovely dress and then says something like “it was on sale” or “yours is nicer,” these are the kinds of statements that go against the will of someone with personal mastery.
 Instead, just say thank you and leave it at that.

 The greatest thing about the power of will is that it is a teachable skill.
 Once installed as a habit, then no one can stop you.
-So, my only question to you is, Do you have the ‘will’?
+So, my only question is, Do you have the ‘will’?